TWBug/GoldCardHenge/content/application/_index.en.md

 The Taiwanese address needs to be Chinese symbols and Arabic numerals only; no English letters allowed.

-* Correct：台北市中正區寶慶路3號2樓
+* Correct：2 Floor., Number 3, Baoqing Rd., Zhongzheng Dist., Taipei City 100, Taiwan (R.O.C.)
-* Incorrect：台北市中正區寶慶路No.
-3, 2F
+* Incorrect：2F., No. 3, Baoqing Rd., Zhongzheng Dist., Taipei City 100, Taiwan (R.O.C.)
 {{< /base >}}

 * In the "Profession" tab, please select the industry that you want to apply through.
 Please attach all relevant supporting documents.
 Click save after double-checking and uploading the files.